kgills/FCC-lights/README.md

 Adjust the height of the lights and curtains backstage.
 Sometimes the movers can be obstructed by the different curtains.
 You can also use the curtains to make the stage smaller.
 The screen in the very back works well for the movers.

 Use the **Blackout** button when showing videos.

+Move all of the slides on the left pannel down.
+These switches can be used to control the lights, they will overrirde the settings programmed on the screens.

 ## Resources